syncfusion-content/blazor-docs/blazor/common/data-binding/bind-entity-framework.md

 }
 ```

-## Register the Service in Startup.cs
+## Register the service in Startup.cs

-Now, we need to register the **LibraryService** and **ILibraryService** as services in the **startup.cs** file.
+Now, you need to register the **LibraryService** and **ILibraryService** as services in the **startup.cs** file.
 Kindly register the Scoped Services like below.

 ![Register the created interace as Service](../images/register-service.png)

 ## Add Syncfusion Blazor DataGrid package

-Before adding Syncfusion Blazor components to the application, we need to move Book.cs file to the LibraryManagement.Models project.
-Now, we are going to add the **Syncfusion DataGrid** component into the project.
+Before adding Syncfusion Blazor components to the application, move Book.cs file to the LibraryManagement.Models project.
+Now, add the **Syncfusion DataGrid** component into the project.
 Since we are going to explain this process (Data binding and CRUD operation) with the help of the DataGrid component, Right-click on Dependencies and select Manage NuGet Packages to load the required assemblies.

 ![Open NuGet Package Manager](../images/nuget-package.png)